Registered Charity No. 281187

 ii) the lending of any amount upon any terms determined by the Trustee (including but not limited to the charging of interest or not and the term of any loan) secured by way of legal charge against freehold property where the advisors determine that this is in the best interests of the Charity.

-4. Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural, sporting excellence or exceptional opportunity purposes (excluding general membership and subscription fees) and for care in the community for the elderly and disabled.
+4. Applications from individuals may only be granted for artistic, education & training (but excluding general tuition fees), general environmental, cultural, sporting excellence or exceptional opportunity purposes (excluding general membership and subscription fees) and for care in the community for the elderly and disabled.
 It may be insisted that any such grants are paid to a relevant third party supplier.

 In making grants to individuals, priority will be given to those which will be of benefit to the whole community in Horspath.

 5. All grants for third parties shall require a clear majority vote.
 Any casting vote of the Chairman shall always be used to refuse an application.
-Cheques will be raised solely by the Parish Clerk and will require two signatures.
+Remittances will be raised solely by the Parish Clerk and will require two signatures.
 All grants shall be minuted by the Parish Clerk quarterly, minutes to be approved one month later and displayed on the public noticeboard adjacent to the minutes of the Parish Council with the ongoing financial statement.

 6. Under no circumstances can any benefit be offered to any government or local government structure in an attempt to reduce normal taxation.